Learned Optimizers for Analytic Continuation

-In this work, we develop a neural network architecture for analytic continuation by transforming a highly \textit{ill-posed} basis pursuit problem into a sequence of \textit{well-conditioned} surrogate problems.
-Rather than solving the original ill-posed problem by an optimizer with predefined weights given directly by the Fermi kernel, we introduce a \textit{learned optimizer} with given data, which may be viewed as a neural network whose structure can be directly derived from convex optimization of the well-conditioned problem sequence with adaptive weights.
-This neural network avoids empirical design and shows higher parameter efficiency compared with heuristic full-connected neural networks used in other works \cite{Fournier2020,Yoon2018}, namely, it needs fewer parameters (weights) to achieve the same accuracy as FCNs (see Appendix A for architecture and training details).
-It can also give a high quality approximate solution of the linear inverse problem with much less time cost than traditional maximum entropy methods.
+In this work, we develop a neural network architecture for analytic continuation by further transforming the highly \textit{ill-posed} BP problem into a sequence of \textit{well-conditioned} surrogate problems.
+Rather than solving the original ill-posed problem by an optimizer with predefined weights given directly by the Fermi kernel, we introduce a \textit{learned optimizer} whose neural network structure can be derived from convex optimization of the well-conditioned problem sequence with adaptive weights.

+This neural network avoids empirical design and shows higher parameter efficiency compared with heuristic fully-connected neural networks (FCNs) used in other works \cite{Fournier2020,Yoon2018}, namely, it needs fewer parameters (weights) to achieve the same accuracy as FCNs (see Appendix A for architecture and training details).
+It can also give a high quality approximate solution of the linear inverse problem with much less time cost than traditional maximum entropy methods (see Appendix B).
 Moreover, the two approaches can complement each other by taking advantage of neural network's strengths and treating its output as prior distributions of the maximum entropy, thus yielding an improved solution with better precision.

 This paper is organized as follows.
 In section II, we first introduce the analytic continuation and sparsity-based methods under the framework of Bayesian inference and then propose the learned optimizers inspired by the connection between the fixed-point problem and the neutral networks.
 In section III, we give some details on the application, performance, and robustness of our methods, and propose a neural default model to improve the traditional maximum entropy methods.
 Section IV is a brief conclusion.